 Notes

-- Use wet hands while handling the rice as it tends to be quite sticky.
+- Wet your fingers - Especially when handling rice as it tends to be quite sticky.
 I like keeping a small bowl of water beside me while rolling my gimbap.

-- Do not overstuff your rice rolls.
-If you find that you are having a hard time wrapping them, the chances are that you had added too much filling.
+- Do not overstuff kimbap - If you find that you are having a hard time wrapping them, you might have added too much filling.
+Remove some fillings and try rolling again.

 Nutrition